What is ROIC Formula?

 ROIC is majorly used while analysts are working on company analysis.
 Majorly it is relevant for the following uses:

-- ROIC Formula is a measure of how well a company can convert its capital into returns.
+- ROIC Formula measures how well a company can convert its capital into returns.
 Hence, this ratio helps investors understand returns from their investments.

-- With results calculated over a while for a particular company, one can follow the company’s growth pattern and use this trending for forecasting the company’s typical plans in the future.
+- With results calculated over a while for a particular company, one can follow the company's growth pattern and use this trend for forecasting the company's typical plans in the future.

 - ROIC sometimes also suggests the capital structure of the company.
 With the breakup of the total invested capital to equity and debt, one can try to analyze the debt and equity ratio invested by the firm and, after that, understand its related future prospects.

-- Analyzing ROIC over a period of time can enable the company to understand its growth trend, and likewise make suitable decisions for future investments and/or renewals and liquidation of existing debt components.
+- Analyzing ROIC over time can enable the company to understand its growth trend and make suitable decisions for future investments, renewals, and liquidation of existing debt components.

 Conclusion